OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-yo.md

 # Build your first Outlook add-in

-In this article, you'll walk through the process of building an Outlook task pane add-in using yo office that displays at least one property of a selected message.
+In this article, you'll walk through the process of building an Outlook task pane add-in using Yo Office that displays at least one property of a selected message.

 ## Prerequisites